benfoden/benfoden/README.md

 - 🌱 I write Javascript / Typescript, React, and light backend code.
 I write copy.
 I do UX and UI design.
 - 💞️ I've led product growth for b2c and b2b SaaS startups and onboarded millions of users.
-- ™ I've developed branding for businesses and products from freelancers to Fortune 500 companies.
+- ™ I've developed branding for businesses and products from freelancers to Fortune 500.
 - ⌨ I enjoy mechanical keyboards, ultimate (frisbee) disc, 3D printing, and all kinds of fine-tuned feedback.
 - 📫 Reach me on twitter @benfoden via DM.